JianZhou1212/robust-mpc-motion-planning-by-learning-obstacle-uncertainties/README.md

 # Robust Predictive Motion Planning by Learning Obstacle Uncertainty
-This is the Python code for the article
+This is the code for the article
 ```
-@article{zhou2024robust,
-  title={Robust Predictive Motion Planning by Learning Obstacle Uncertainty},
+@article{zhou2025robust,
+  title={Robust predictive motion planning by learning obstacle uncertainty},
-  author={Jian Zhou, Yulong Gao, Ola Johansson, Bj\"orn Olofsson, and Erik Frisk},
+  author={Zhou, Jian and Gao, Yulong and Johansson, Ola and Olofsson, Bj{\"o}rn and Frisk, Erik},
-  year={2024},
+  journal={IEEE Transactions on Control Systems Technology},
+  year={2025},
   pages={},
-  doi={ }}
+  doi={10.1109/TCST.2025.3533378},
+  publisher={IEEE}
+}
 ```

-The authors are from the Department of Electrical Engineering, Linköping University, Sweden, Department of Electrical and Electronic
+**Jian Zhou** and **Erik Frisk** are with the Department of Electrical Engineering, Linköping University, Sweden.

-Engineering, Imperial College London, United Kingdom, and the Department of Automatic Control, Lund University, Sweden.
+**Yulong Gao** is with the Department of Electrical and Electronic Engineering, Imperial College London, United Kingdom.

+**Björn Olofsson** is with the Department of Automatic Control, Lund University, Sweden.

+Contact: zjzb1212@qq.com

 ## Packages for running the code
+The programming is by Python.
 To run the code you need to install the following key packages:

 **CasADi**: https://web.casadi.org/